G-String-Legacy/G_String/CONTRIBUTOR_GUIDELINE.md

 ### Where can I go for help?

-If you need help, you can ask questions gy visting one of the appropriate [discussion forums](../../discussions).
+If you need help, you can ask questions by visting one of the appropriate [discussion forums](../../discussions).

 ### What does the Code of Conduct mean for me?

-Our Code of Conduct means that you are responsible for treating everyone on the project with respect and courtesy regardless of their identity.
-If you are the victim of any inappropriate behavior or comments as described in our Code of Conduct, we are here for you and will do the best to ensure that the abuser is reprimanded appropriately, per our code.
+Our Code of Conduct means that you are responsible for treating everyone on the project with respect and courtesy.
+If you are the victim of any inappropriate behaviour or comments as described in our Code of Conduct, we are here for you and will do our best to address the issue.